Netflix Eyes Wider Theatrical Runs for Awards Hopefuls, But How Wide?

 Netflix announced July 25 that Roma, from Participant, will be released day-and-date on the streamer and in theaters, but it won't elaborate on theatrical plans (earlier this year, the company briefly looked into buying the Landmark chain).
 And unless the streamer backs off of its day-and-date stance, booking the sort of premium screens that Cuaron desires will be tough.
 The last movie the Mexican filmmaker directed, Gravity (2013), was nominated for 10 Oscars and won seven, including best director for Cuaron, and was considered groundbreaking for its 3D work.

 A foreign-language, black-and-white film is hardly an easy box-office sell, and Cuaron, like other filmmakers pursuing projects that may not stir up keen interest among the major Hollywood film studios, landed at Netflix.
-Ditto for Greengrass, whose upcoming film chronicles two harrowing 2011 terrorist attacks in Norway.
-The film is English-language, but has subtitles.
+Ditto for Greengrass, whose upcoming English-language film chronicles two harrowing 2011 terrorist attacks in Norway.

 "Even though a director may want his film in a theater," says Wall Street analyst Eric Handler, "that is the cost of doing business with Netflix."